softpak/HOSE/README.md

 HOSE
 ====

-It`s based on Spigot and with Aparapi.
+Now, It`s based on Spigot and with MPI.